rdfostrich/article-jws2018-ostrich/content/ingestion.md

 ## Ingestion
 {:#ingestion}

-In the following two subsections, we discuss an in-memory batch and a streaming ingestion algorithm.
+In this section, we discuss an in-memory batch and a streaming ingestion algorithm.
 These algorithms both take a changeset—containing additions and deletions—as input, and ingest it to the store as a new version.
 Note that the ingested changesets are regular changesets: they are relative to one another according to [](#regular-delta-chain).